SAP-samples/cap-service-integration-codejam/exercises/10-run-with-real-remote-delegation/README.md

 # Exercise 10 - Run the service with real remote delegation

-At the end of this exercise you'll have your main service integrated with a real remote system for the `API_BUSINESS_PARTNER` based customer data you've integrated via [the definitions in the previous exercise](../07-add-cds-definitions/README.md#consider-the-units-of-definition-and-their-relationships).
+At the end of this exercise you'll have your main service integrated with a real remote system for the `API_BUSINESS_PARTNER` based customer data you've integrated via [the definitions in a previous exercise](../07-add-cds-definitions/README.md#consider-the-units-of-definition-and-their-relationships).

 ## Start the CAP server

 Finally we're ready.
 Let's go!

-👉 Start the service as you have done before, but with the global `--profile` option:
+👉 Start the service as you have done before, but with the global `--profile` option specifying the "sandbox" context:

 ```bash
 cds watch --profile sandbox